skeetio/learngraphql-lessons/1-basics/1-introduction.md

 }
 ~~~

-If you are using REST, you need invoke multiple API calls to get these information.
+If you are using REST, you need to invoke multiple API calls to gather this information.

 **GraphQL is a specification.**

 So, it can be used with any platform and any language.
 It has a reference implementation on [JavaScript](https://github.com/graphql/graphql-js), maintained by Facebook.
-There are well maintained community [implementations](https://github.com/chentsulin/awesome-graphql#table-of-contents) in many languages.
+There are well-maintained community [implementations](https://github.com/chentsulin/awesome-graphql#table-of-contents) exists in many languages.

 > Here's the specification: <http://facebook.github.io/graphql/>

-Once you tried GraphQL, you will want to use it with your every project.
+Once you have tried GraphQL, you will want to use it with every one of your projects.